-Reed's Bridge over West Chickamauga Creek -Site of the beginning of the Battle of Chickamauga.
+Reed's Bridge roadside marker -Site of the beginning of the Battle of Chickamauga.
 This location is outside the Chickamauga-Chattanooga National Military Park.
-Historical markers lie on either side of the bridge.
+Historic markers lie on either side of the bridge.

 Location: Reed's Bridge crosses West Chickamauga Creek on Reed's Bridge Road, just west of its intersection with Walker Road.
-Forty-two acres on east side of bridge, north side of road, are currently owned by American Battlefield Trust and Civil War Preservation Trust.

 Ringgold Depot - Constructed of native sandstone in 1850 for the Western & Atlantic Railroad, it was within Federal lines during the battle of Ringgold Gap.
-Damaged during the battle and after, it was repaired with non-matching limestone, making the damage portion evident even today.
+Damaged during the battle and after, it was repaired with nonmatching limestone, making the damage portion evident even today.